Randolph Churchill: Early 1950s: Winston's peacetime premiership

 In the days after the 1951 general election, while his father was forming a government, Randolph amused himself by ringing up Conservative MPs who hurried to the phone on being told that "Mr Churchill" wished to speak to them urgently, assuming that they were about to be offered a ministerial position.
 During the post-war era Anthony Eden remained the Prime Minister's designated successor, yet when Eden married Clarissa Churchill in 1952, Randolph could hardly contain his utter contempt for his cousin's new husband.
 He dubbed his ranting phone calls the "Eden Terror".
 Randolph had long been jealous of Anthony Eden, and often wrote articles critical of him in the London Evening Standard.
 These articles helped to harm Eden's reputation.
 Eden did not reply in public, but complained privately to John Colville.

-Randolph was a Gold Staff Officer at the Coronation in 1953.
+In 1953 Randolph was a Gold Staff Officer at the Coronation.
 In a speech at a Foyle's literary luncheon at the Dorchester in September 1953 Randolph, who "had had a few drinks" asked why a rich man like the press baron Lord Rothermere (his former employer) needed to "prostitute" himself by printing details about the private lives of public figures, which Randolph described as "pornography for pornography's sake".
-Rothermere was not initially worried by this or the next speech.Churchill 1997, pp. 318–19 Randolph repeated his accusation at the Manchester Publishing Association on 7 October 1953 and in another speech.
+Rothermere was not initially worried by this or the next speech.
+Randolph repeated his accusation at the Manchester Publishing Association on 7 October 1953 and in another speech.
 His lawyer and Sir Hartley Shawcross had both urged him to go ahead.

 When sober Randolph could still be excellent company, as even his mother admitted, and could even switch off his "temper" when told that lunch was ready.
 He was assisted by Alan Brien to write the life of Lord Derby; while researching it in 1953, Randolph and June lived at Oving House near Aylesbury, which got him away from White's Club and his gambling friends.
 The family trustees agreed to buy Stour House, East Bergholt, near Colchester.
 For the first time he had a proper home of his own.